 Though one can still use it for simple view-tree inspection, it now has features such as live refreshing.
 Paired with devices that are running at least Android 10, there are even more new features such as a 3D representation of what’s on-screen and more detailed View attributes.

-But no more worries over this now as you have got to be lucky this time.
-Android Studio 4.0 includes a Layout Validation view, which allows to see how the layout will appear on a variety of different screen sizes and resolutions, all at once.
+However, there’s no need to be concerned about this any longer, because you’ve stumbled upon something good.
+Android Studio 4.0 includes a Layout Validation view that shows how the layout will appear on a range of screen sizes and resolutions across all devices simultaneously.

 The CPU profiler is designed to offer a rich amount of information about the thread activity and trace recordings of your app.
 Now, the CPU recordings are separated from the main profiler timeline and have been organized in groups.
-For additional customizations, one can drag-and-drop individual items within a group or can even move the entire group up and down.
-There’s a Thread Activity timeline which includes methods, functions, and events.
+For additional customizations, one can drag and drop individual items within a group or can even move the entire group up and down.
+There’s a Thread Activity timeline that includes methods, functions, and events.

 Here one can view all thread activity and can also try navigation shortcuts to move around the data easily like using W, A, S, and D keys for fine-grained zooming and panning.

-R8 was introduced in Android Gradle plugin 3.4.0 to combine shrinking, desurging, optimizing, obfuscating, and dexing – leading to noticeable build performance enhancements.
-When creating R8 rules files, now Android Studio offers smart editor features, like syntax highlighting, completion, and error checking.
-The editor integrates with your Android project as well so as to provide full symbol completion for all methods, classes, and fields, and also includes refactoring and quick navigation.
+In Android Gradle plugin 3.4, the R8 compiler was added to assist with shrinking, resurging, optimizing, obfuscating, and dexing – resulting in significant build speed improvements.
+When creating R8 rule files in Android Studio now has smart editor functions such as syntax highlighting, completions, and error checking.
+The editor ties into your Android project to offer comprehensive symbol completion for all methods, classes, and fields as well as refactoring and fast navigation.